SANDEEP-2417/machine-learning-models/README.md

-Develop a Keras neural network to predict concrete strength based on material composition.
+Developing a Keras neural network to predict concrete strength based on material composition.
 Utilize features like cement, slag, and age for accurate regression modeling. 🏗️🧱
 # Project Title: Cement Strength Prediction using Keras Neural Network Regression